morteng/SF4/VALIDATION.md

 ## Form Validation
 - Validate CSRF tokens in all forms
+- Include CSRF token in form submissions
+- Use form-generated CSRF tokens in tests
+- Ensure CSRF tokens are properly initialized in forms
 - Add error handling to debug validation failures
 - Ensure all required fields are properly set
 - Validate presence of required fields